wiesmann/QuickDrawViewer/README.md

   * RAW (`raw `).
   * Apple Video (`RPZA`), Apple Component Video (`YUV2`).
   * Planar Video (`8BPS`).
+* QuickTime images which use a supported codec (see above).

 Some basic comment parsing is used to improve images, in particular: